Contents

 It’s also subtly different from Prometheus under load and in edge cases: histogram handling, staleness, and a few MetricsQL-versus-PromQL quirks can surprise you if you’re porting complex dashboards.
 And because it’s “Prometheus-compatible” rather than “Prometheus,” the occasional third-party tool that pokes Prometheus’s internal API directly won’t be happy.
 These are corner cases, but they exist.

 If you’re running a handful of nodes and Prometheus is using more RAM than you’d like, or you want a year of metrics without standing up Thanos, switch.
+This is the same “reach for the leaner tool” instinct that makes me skip heavyweight abstractions when the job doesn’t need them — much like the argument in Helm charts demystified for knowing when not to add a layer.
 VictoriaMetrics is the closest thing to a free upgrade I’ve found in the monitoring world: same dashboards, same queries, same alerts, a fraction of the resources, and far longer retention thrown in.
 I migrated a memory-starved mini-PC to it over a wet Sunday afternoon, the graphs looked identical, and the RAM graph for the box itself dropped off a cliff.
 That’s the most satisfying kind of change — the one nobody but you ever notices.

 Advertisement